-The slow cooker is perfect for making tender and flavorful pork carnitas.
+These slow cooker carnitas are tender and flavorful.
 Once they're ready, I like to crisp them up under the broiler.

-Although it takes a few hours to make, this is a truly easy, hands-off recipe, where the slow cooker does (almost) all the work.
+Although it takes a few hours to make, this is an easy, hands-off recipe where the slow cooker does (almost) all the work.

 There's nothing quite like slow-cooked meat.
-Whether pot roast, goulash, or oxtails, the experience of eating tender, savory, well-cooked meat is pure comfort.
-I love steak just as much as anyone, but slow-cooked meat is my true love.
+Whether pot roast, goulash, oxtails, or these slow cooker carnitas, the experience of eating tender, savory, well-cooked meat is pure comfort.

 Jump to: